What Is a Contingent Beneficiary, and Why Would You Need One?

-When you invest in a beneficiary-named financial account, such as an individual retirement account (IRA), a 401(k), or an insurance policy, you should name the individual or institution you want to receive the assets in the account when you die.
+When you invest in a beneficiary-named financial account, such as an individual retirement account (IRA), a 401(k), or an insurance policy, you should name the individuals or institutions you want to receive the assets in the account when you die.
 These are designated as your primary beneficiaries.

 You can name more than one primary beneficiary and more than one contingent beneficiary—you're not limited to one of each.
 You can allocate percentages for each beneficiary, specifying what portion of the account they should receive or inherit.

-For example, you might name your spouse as the primary beneficiary of 100 percent of the account, and your two adult children as contingent beneficiaries to receive 50 percent each.
-You might also name your spouse as the primary beneficiary of 50 percent of the account, with your children each named as 25 percent primary beneficiaries.
+For example, you might name your spouse as the primary beneficiary of 100% of the account, and your two adult children as contingent beneficiaries to receive 50% each.
+You might also name your spouse as the primary beneficiary of 50% of the account, with your children each named as 25% primary beneficiaries.

-You can even name a nonprofit charitable organization as your primary or contingent beneficiary, although you'll probably want to talk to an account representative or tax professional about how to go about this.
+You can even name a nonprofit charitable organization as your primary or contingent beneficiary, although you'll probably want to talk to an account representative or tax professional about how to do this.
 The point is, you can dice it up any way you choose.

 Restrictions on Beneficiaries

 Keep in mind that the individuals you name as contingent beneficiaries must also be legally able to take possession of the asset in question in the event of your death.
 Otherwise, it undoes the whole purpose.
-Don't designate Fido, no matter how much you love your pet.
+For example, don't designate Fido, no matter how much you love your pet.

-It can create problems if you name your minor children as well, because they can't accept the gift until they reach either 18 or 21, depending on state law.
-A legal guardian must be appointed to accept the money on a minor's behalf and manage it until she reaches the age of majority.
+It can create problems if you name your minor children, as well, because they can't accept the gift until they reach either 18 or 21, depending on state law.
+A legal guardian must be appointed to accept the money on a minor's behalf and manage it until they reach the age of majority.
 Again, this causes court-involved consequences you were probably trying to avoid.

 You're not locked into your beneficiaries for life.
-Contingent beneficiaries and primary beneficiaries can easily be changed unless the account is irrevocable, and some insurance policies and trusts are.
+Contingent beneficiaries and primary beneficiaries can easily be changed unless the account is irrevocable (some insurance policies and trusts are).
 But if you want to change the beneficiaries on an IRA or 401(k), it can be done quickly and easily—sometimes even online.
 It's usually just a matter of completing a form.

-Contact your IRA custodian to make any necessary changes.
+For an IRA, contact your plan custodian to make any necessary changes.
 Contact your plan administrator if you want to make changes to a 401(k) or other employer-sponsored retirement plan.